 London’s Best Farms And Zoos For Children

 Did you know that there are over 20 city farm and zoos in London?

 When you tire of the concrete jungle and want to reconnect with nature, there’s probably a children’s farm near you.

-Children will love that they don’t have to travel too far, none of our city farms in London picks are eye-wateringly expensive and more importantly, they have all been tried, tested and rated child-friendly.
+Children will love that they don’t have to travel too far, none of the city farms in London are eye-wateringly expensive and more importantly, they have all been tried, tested and rated child-friendly.

 Freightliners City Farm brings a little bit of the countryside to inner city Islington.
 With picturesque gardens and a great cafe, their focus is on education, therapeutic activity, community participation and outdoor recreation.